dev-SR/exercise/C++/1.1pointers/README.md

 }
 ```

 The performances are exactly the same, as **references are implemented internally as pointers**.
 But still we can keep some points in mind to decide when to use what :

 - Use `references`
-  - In function parameters and return types.
+  - In function **parameters** and **return types**.
-  - there are few places like the copy constructor argument where pointer cannot be used.
+  - there are few places like the **copy constructor** argument where pointer cannot be used.
 Reference must be used to pass the argument in the copy constructor.
-Similarly, references must be used for overloading some operators like ++.
+  - Similarly, references must be used for **overloading** some operators like ++.
 - Use `pointers`:
-  - Use pointers if pointer arithmetic or passing NULL-pointer is needed.
+  - Use pointers if pointer **arithmetic** or passing `NULL-pointer` is needed.
 For example for arrays (Note that array access is implemented using pointer arithmetic).
-  - To implement data structures like linked list, tree, etc and their algorithms because to point different cell, we have to use the concept of pointers
+  - To implement **data structures** like linked list, tree, etc and their algorithms because to point different cell, we have to use the concept of pointers

-- References are usually preferred over pointers whenever we don’t need “reseating”.
+- **References are usually preferred over pointers whenever we don’t need “reseating”.**
 - Overall, Use references when you can, and pointers when you have to.
 But if we want to write C code that compiles with both C and a C++ compiler, you’ll have to restrict yourself to using pointers

 ### Arrays are 🧠🧠Passed as References🧠🧠 by Default